 Because purchasing a home is probably the single biggest investment of your life, you should take every action to ensure you are doing it right.
 It can be hard to know where to start, but your preparation should probably begin months before you even contact a mortgage broker.
 You can start by getting organized and following the suggestions below.

 Make an exhaustive list of every credit card or loan that you currently have or have had in the past (even closed ones).
 Then, order a copy of your credit report.
 You are entitled to one free credit report per year from each of the three nationwide credit reporting agencies – Equifax, Experian, and TransUnion.
-You can obtain the credit report by website (www.annualcreditreport.com), phone (1.877.322.8228), or by mail (form is located at www.ftc.gov/credit).
+You can obtain the credit report online (www.annualcreditreport.com), phone (1.877.322.8228), or by mail (form is located at www.ftc.gov/credit).
 Once you receive your credit report information, you will need to carefully dissect it to ensure that the information is accurate.
 Because understanding and interpreting credit reports is such a daunting task, a professional credit report specialist can help you take the guess work out of it and learn the proper way to dispute any inaccuracies.

 A credit report details many aspects of your credit history that you may not have even considered.
 Some of the types of information that are collected by credit reporting agencies are:

 Another extremely important aspect of your credit report is the credit score.
 Also referred to as a risk score or FICO score, the credit score is a 3-digit number developed by the Fair Isaac Company (FICO) used to determine your creditworthiness to potential lenders or creditors.
 The number can range anywhere from 300-850 (with 850 being a perfect score), and is calculated by a complicated mathematical algorithm.
 The breakdown of how a credit score is weighed is as follows: